RFU Game Regulations & MRAI

 Please note that all clubs at all Levels will be using the RFU’s Electronic Match Results Card (EMC) system.
 The completion of these EMCs is a compulsory requirement and failure to do so will lead to a sanction determined by the MROC.

 Team line-ups must be in “Confirmed” status at least 15 minutes before the scheduled kick-off time.
-Any necessary alterations to the team line-ups on the EMC after this time must be done via the League Secretary or other authorised MROC official.
+Any necessary alterations to the team line-ups on the EMC after this time must be done via the League Secretary or other authorised MROC official (changes as per MRAI 3.8 excepted).
 Clubs are not permitted to make the changes themselves and any changes so made will be considered a sanctionable offence.

-10.1 The EMC must be submitted to the League Secretary within 24 hours of the game being played or by 5:00 pm on a Sunday afternoon if the game is played on the Saturday afternoon.
-If these timescales are not adhered to the club will be liable to sanction as MRAI 15.2.
+10.1 The EMC must be submitted to the League Secretary within 24 hours of the game being played or by 5:00 pm on a Sunday afternoon if the game is played on the Saturday afternoon for Level 8 and above.
+Clubs at Level 9 and below must submit their match cards by 12:00 on the Tuesday following the game.
+If these timescales are not adhered to the club causing the delay will be liable to sanction as MRAI 15.2.

 10.2 Clubs wishing to query any “missing” bonus points in the published League Table need to do so to their League Secretary within 14 days of the match.
 Bonus points awarded incorrectly will be deducted as soon as the error is brought to the League Secretary’s attention with the affected club having 14 days in which to request a review of the decision.
 At the end of the season the notification period will be reduced to 7 days.

-10.4 A club shall be deducted a minimum of 5 Championship points when an unregistered or an ineligible player appears on the EMC (MRAI 10.3 excepted).
+10.3 A club shall be deducted a minimum of 5 Championship points when an unregistered or an ineligible player appears on the EMC.
 The sanction will be applied whether it is a single or multiple player default on the same EMC.

-10.5 A club shall be deducted 20 Championship points on each occasion that deliberate false information has been provided on the EMC.
+10.4 A club shall be deducted 20 Championship points on each occasion that deliberate false information has been provided on the EMC.
 This will be in addition to any points which may be deducted if the players in the squad were ineligible to play.
-Under this Instruction 5 Championship points will also be deducted for each unregistered/ineligible player a club has on its EMC (MRAI 10.3 excepted).
+Under this Instruction 5 Championship points will also be deducted for each unregistered/ineligible player a club has on its EMC.

-10.6 When any ECRUC game finishes earlier than the stipulated full 80 minutes of play timed by the referee then the game is deemed to be abandoned and RFU Regulation 6 items 70 to 76 apply.
+10.5 When any ECRUC game finishes earlier than the stipulated full 80 minutes of play timed by the referee then the game is deemed to be abandoned and RFU Regulation 6 items 71 to 77 apply.
 In this case it is the responsibility of both clubs to report this to the League Secretary by phone or email (preferred) as soon as possible after the abandonment.
-In addition the home club should send a written account stating the exact time of abandonment, the match score at the time and the reason for the abandonment to the League Secretary within four hours of the abandonment as per RFU Regulation 6 items 75 and 76.
+In addition, the home club should send a written account stating the exact time of abandonment, the match score at the time and the reason for the abandonment to the League Secretary within four hours of the abandonment as per RFU Regulation 6 items 76 and 77.
 In the event of a match being abandoned the home club should not submit the EMC.

-Guidelines on player eligibility for RFU competition matches (to be applied after the Transfer Deadline, 10th Feb 2024), note that the League Secretary may request the playing and/or availability record for any player who appears to breach these guidelines
+Guidelines on player eligibility for RFU competition matches (to be applied after the Transfer Deadline [where applicable, i.e. Counties 2 and above], 7th Feb 2025), note that the League Secretary may request the playing and/or availability record for any player who appears to breach these guidelines.

 · Any player (apart from a nominated front row player) who has represented the 1st XV in more than four or 50% of its competitive matches (whichever is greater), or who represented the 1st XV in their previous league match will not be eligible to represent the 2nd XV, unless (a) they are only playing for the higher team to replace an injured higher team player; (b) they are returning from a period of injury, which needs to be more than four (4) playing weekends; or (c) the committee exceptionally agrees otherwise.
 A similar guideline will apply on player movement between 2nd and 3rd XVs where applicable.